Ibaah2/Network-Security_Data-Science-Project/README.md

 If conda is still not working, make sure to open the anaconda prompt on your local computer, then change the working directory to the existing folder you are working in.

-Restart VS code and run those commands
+Restart VS code, activate conda and run those commands

+## Activate conda with:
+C:\ProgramData\anaconda3\Scripts\activate
+conda activate base

 ## Now, lets create the environmet
 conda create -p venv python==3.10